Home to vast mountains, historic towns and vast coastline, Scotland certainly has it all for a memorable stay.

-There are a vast range of local attractions and activities to keep you entertained whilst on your Scottish holiday.
+There are a vast range of local attractions and activities to keep you entertained whilst on your holiday.
 Onsite, facilities include a bar, kids play area and family entertainment most evenings.

-Set in the quaint village of Coldingham, this is one the of the most popular Scottish holiday parks around and allows you to explore the rest of the Scottish Borders, with Edinburgh just to the north and Berwick just to the south.
+Set in the quaint village of Coldingham, this is one the of the most popular holiday parks around and allows you to explore the rest of the Scottish Borders, with Edinburgh just to the north and Berwick just to the south.

-There is plenty to do onsite including an indoor mini golf course, family entertainment, children’s outdoor play area & a restaurant with a takeaway service.
+There is plenty to do onsite including an indoor mini golf course, family entertainment and a restaurant with a takeaway service.

-Positioned on a dramatic headland, you can enjoy stunning cliff top views out to sea from this caravan holiday in Scotland.
+Positioned on a dramatic headland, you can enjoy the stunning cliff top out to sea from this caravan holiday in Scotland.
 With such easy access to the coast, you can spend your days exploring the fishing ports, sandy beaches or even Berwickshire coastal path.

-If you want to stay and relax at the park, enjoy the indoor swimming pool, multi sports court, daily entertainment & kids club.
+Breaks at this resort are popular due to the indoor swimming pool, multi sports court, daily entertainment & kids club.

-Famed for it’s historic cities, rugged coastline and cold weather, there are hundreds of reasons why Scotland is a great place to take the family.
-Scottish caravan holiday parks here have become increasingly popular with the amount of outdoor activities on offer.
+Famed for it’s historic cities, country parks, rugged coastline and cold weather, there are hundreds of parks and reasons why it is such a wonderful place to take the family.
+Caravan holiday parks here have become increasingly popular with the amount of activities on offer and Trossachs Nature Reserve also invites a lot of people to travel.

-If you love history then make sure you take a look at our holiday parks near Edinburgh & Glasgow as they are well worth checking out, as are some of the many famous castles here which include Stirling Castle & Balmoral which is famous for being the holiday home to the Royal Family.
+If you love history then make sure you have a look at our holidays near Edinburgh & Glasgow when booking as they are worth checking out, as are some of the many famous castles here which include Stirling Castle & Balmoral which is famous for being the holiday home to the Royal Family.

-For outdoor enthusiasts there are great activities such as skiing, paddle boarding, kayaking and even mountain biking which is extremely popular.
-Scotland is also, of course, famous for its Trout and Salmon Fishing.
-Scotland is home to a wealth of attractions that are well worth checking out, even if your travelling as a solo or on a romantic retreat, either way, Scotland will have something to offer everyone.
+For adrenaline enthusiasts there are top days out such as skiing, paddle boarding, kayaking and even mountain biking which is extremely popular.
+This country is of course famous for its Trout and Salmon Fishing.
+Scotland has a wealth of attractions that are well worth checking out, even if your travelling as a solo or on a romantic retreat, either way, Scotland will have something to offer everyone.